nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Cons: The search is limited to matching names.
 If there are many items containing that keyword, the search may not be efficient.

 * **Alternative 2:** Find items in the current list that matches the keyword, and an attribute e.g. tag.
-    * Pros: More efficiently retrieve the item needed.
+    * Pros: Users would be able to retrieve a specific item more efficiently.
     * Cons: Users need to remember the items' attributes.

 _{more aspects and alternatives to be added}_